DeloitteAU/react-habitat/README.md

 ### Start Watcher

+**Please Note** IE 9 & 10 will require a [MutationObserver polyfill](https://github.com/megawac/MutationObserver.js/tree/master)
+to use this feature.
+An alternative is to call [update](#update) manually.

-Will start watching the DOM for any changes and wire up future components automatically (eg ajaxed HTML).
+Start watching the DOM for any changes and wire up future components automatically (eg ajaxed HTML).

 Example